 Traditional Non-Compatibilist | Traditional Compatibilist | Progressive Compatibilist | Progressive Non-Compatibilist |

-These are church members whose understanding of Scripture is in line with the current wording of the Book of Discipline which forbids same-sex marriage and the ordination of people who are practicing homosexuals.
-Their concerns are of such importance to them that they would rather be in a church where all agree on these matters than be in a church where they would feel personally compromised by a denomination with a diverse view on human sexuality. | These are church members who hold traditional views on human sexuality much like the first category, but they believe that they can still be compatible with others within the United Methodist Connection.
-For instance, a pastor might not want to be forced into performing a same-sex marriage but can live in a denomination where other pastors are allowed to perform such ceremonies.
-A traditional compatibilist holds to their own traditional understanding but also values the unity, mission, and impact of the United Methodist Church in so many areas beyond the scope of human sexuality. | Some progressive compatibilist Christians may have started out as Traditional Compatibilists, but their views have changed in recent years.
-They would often like to see the denomination ordain anyone who qualifies as a pastor and they would also welcome the marriage of same-sex persons who are committed Christian couples.
-They, too, hold on to their own progressive understanding but also value the bond, mission, and impact of the United Methodist Church | Church members in this final group look at the issues of human sexuality through an understanding of Scripture calling for justice and care for the marginalized.
-They strive for full inclusion of all regardless of sexual orientation including same-sex marriages and ordination.
-This is of such high concern for them that they only want to be in a denomination that reflects these beliefs. |
+Church members in this category hold an interpretation of Scripture in line with the current wording of The Book of Discipline which forbids same-sex marriage and the ordination of persons who are practicing homosexuals.
+Their concerns about fidelity to this interpretation of Scripture and to the commands from Jesus for holiness are of such importance to them that they would rather be in a denomination where all agree on these matters than be in a denomination or local church where they would feel personally compromised by diverse views on human sexuality. | Church members in this category hold similar theologically traditional views on human sexuality as those in the first category.
+The difference is that they believe that they can still be compatible with others within the United Methodist denomination who might disagree with them.
+A traditional compatibilist holds to their own traditional interpretation of Scripture, but also values the unity, mission, and impact of the United Methodist Church and all of the other areas where Jesus calls us to become more like him.
+They would likely strive for unity despite our differences. | Church members in this category understand that there are varying Christian perspectives on human sexuality as well as in the interpretation of Scriptures related to human sexuality.
+They would like to see the United Methodist Church as a denomination offer ordination to all people who are clearly called by God and also offer marriage to committed Christian same-sex couples.
+They hold their own progressive interpretation of Scripture, but also value the unity, mission, and impact of the United Methodist Church and all of the other areas where Jesus calls us to become more like him.
+They would likely strive for unity despite our differences. | Church members in this category have deep concerns for the Scripture’s call for justice to all people and Jesus’ deferential care of the marginalized.
+They hold a progressive interpretation of Scripture that they feel calls them to strive for full inclusion in the life of the church for all people, including those currently prohibited from marrying or serving as clergy.
+This is such a high value for this group that they only want to be in a denomination that reflects these beliefs and will continue to work for serious change within the United Methodist denomination. |

 Q: Is every church in the process of discernment with the Annual Conference deciding to disaffiliate?